6 Steps to a More Photogenic Wedding

 2. Venue and Décor

 The venue contributes immensely to having a photogenic wedding.
-A destination wedding can help add beauty, elegance, and uniqueness in your photos.
+Destination Weddings can help add beauty, elegance, and uniqueness to your photos.
 For instance, having a wedding in Greece, the pristine sandy beaches, and Greek Cycladic villas adds ambiance and visual interest to your photos.
 Choosing the perfect venue isn’t enough.
 You will also have to do some decorations.
 For you to bring the best out of your wedding, the décor needs to match the theme of your wedding.
 Be it flowers, aisle runners, or seating markers.
-The décor should be breath-taking and elegant with the guidance of your wedding planner.
+The décor should be breathtaking and elegant with the guidance of your wedding planner.

 3. Food and Cake